 “Thank you from the bottom of my heart!
 I can’t tell you how much this process has contributed to getting really clear about what I want to do, how I want to work and who I want to work with.
 I was the classic story of the cobbler’s children have no shoes.”

 I recommend printing out the exercise pages (we used as little colour as possible to save your ink) and heading to a favourite cafe.
+Or bring it along on your iPad, with a beautiful notebook.
 Book yourself two hours with those pages, a great pen, and a mug of something delicious.
 Schedule this date as soon as you receive the e-workbook, otherwise you might be tempted to procrastinate, and I really want you to use and love (!) and benefit from this book.

 Over at Pink Elephant Creative, my fees to write a homepage are a whole lot higher.
 You will save mucho by doing this yourself, dear resourceful entrepreneurs.
-The goal of How to Write a Lovable Homepage is to make effective, persuasive, genuine content writing affordable for creative entrepreneurs who have more time than money (right now).
+The goal of How to Write a Lovable Homepage is to make effective, persuasive, genuine content writing affordable for creative entrepreneurs and small business owners who have more time than money (right now).

 Because I know how stressful it can be to have a business that’s struggling and expenses that pile up, I wanted to offer three different price points (inspired by my friend and colleague, hippie marketing guru Tad Hargrave) so you can choose the amount that feels right for you.
-It is exactly the same workbook at $97, $127 and $147 but we’re working the honour system.
-If you can afford $147, awesome!
-If $97 is what you can spare, you got it!
-(Depending on your own pricing, if your new homepage sways even just one extra client to sign up, you’ll have covered your costs in a finger-snap!)
+It is exactly the same workbook at $125, $145 and $165 but we’re working the honour system.
+If you can afford $165, awesome!
+If $125 is what you can spare, you got it!
+(Depending on your own pricing, if your new homepage sways even just one extra client to sign up, you’ll have covered your costs in a finger-snap.)